trayldev/structure-todo-list-project/README.md

 #### Babel

 Babel is our next big step.
-Babel is essentially a translator that will convert our React/JSX code into something the browser can understand and render.
-Make sure you installed the babel packages in the Environment Setup section.
+Babel is essentially a translator that will convert our React/JSX into something the browser can understand and render (display).
+Make sure you installed the babel packages in the Environment Setup section, then add this to `.babelrc`.

 ```
 {